SystemUnderscoreBox/gofind/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)

 A simple, zero-dependency, file search script through folders and subfolders.
 Written in Go.
+Gofind's time complexity follows a linear search: O(n).
+Meaning that it is recommended to NOT initiate gofind from a starting point that includes a lot of data, e.g. from root '/'.

+Further development of more efficient searching algorithm PoCs will be studied in the near-future.

 To get started compile gofind with a go-compiler:
 ```bash